Update: a lot of this information is already outdated (good news!). See my latest update, and my second update.

-Most high level languages are built as a layer on top of C. That includes out-of-the-box D, but it doesn’t
+Most high level languages are built as a layer on top of C. That includes out-of-the-box D, but it doesn’t have to

-been experimenting with it to see what’s possible.
+experimenting with it to see what’s possible.
 The dmd

 compiler (and very soon the ldc2 compiler) has a -betterC command line flag that’s intended to remove dependencies on the

 D runtime.
 Unfortunately, it’s still extremely rudimentary — the docs only promise it “omit[s] generating some

 runtime information and helper functions” — so in practice it’s hard to write non-trivial D code without getting

 runtime dependencies, even if you don’t need them in theory.

 With a little linker hacking, it’s possible to rip these unnecessary dependencies out of compiled D code.
-As
+As an

-link directly to some C, as if it were C code to begin with.
+directly to some C, as if it were C code to begin with.

 I consider this an experimental hack until there’s more official compiler support.
 I just hope it helps more D